w3c/secure-payment-confirmation/scope.md

 * If the user is responding to a Payment Request with a payment handler, the payment handler may invoke SPC.
-In this case, the user journey is the same, but the SPC Assertion is returned to the payment handler, not the merchant.
+In this case, the user journey is the same, but the authentication results are returned to the payment handler, not the merchant.

 ## Out of Scope